lynnfaraday/aresmush.com/_root/mush-101/mu-glossary.md

 **Consent**	- Whether other characters can do things to your character without your permission.
 This is usually in reference to bad things like illness, injury or death.
 Most games strive for a happy middle ground between pure consent and non-consent, encouraging players to cooperate while also providing rules to help players resolve conflicts fairly (and not necessarily with your consent).
 See also ICA=ICC.

 **Fade To Black (FTB)** - Used to end a scene with a 'fade out' like one would see in a TV show or movie.
-It is often used to gloss over activities that are unsuitable for the game's rating.
+It is often used to gloss over activities that a player is uncomfortable with, or that are unsuitable for the game's rating.
 See also TS.

 **In Character (IC)** - Things that happen in the fictional game world.
 See also OOC.